 The International Law Students Association is a non-profit association of students and lawyers who are dedicated to the promotion of international law.
 ILSA provides students with opportunity to study, research, and network in the international legal arena.
 The organization's activities include academic conferences, publications, the global coordination of student organizations, and the administration of the Philip C. Jessup International Law Moot Court Competition.

-INTERNATIONAL LAW WEEKEND 2014
+INTERNATIONAL LAW WEEKEND 2015

-ILW 2014 was held at the Association of the Bar of the City of New York at 42 West 44th Street on Thursday, October 23, and at the Fordham Law School at Lincoln Center on October 24-25, 2014.
+ILW 2015 will be held at the Association of the Bar of the City of New York at 42 West 44th Street on Thursday, November 5 and at the Fordham Law School at Lincoln Center onNovember 6-7, 2015.

 Questions about ILW 2015 may be sent to email@example.com